CiscoTestAutomation/getting-started/source/install/installpyATS.rst

         $ pip install pyats library

-    .. hint:: Give the installer a few minutes to complete its work.
+    .. hint:: Give the installer a few minutes to finish.

     *Result*: You're ready to start using |pyATS| and the |library|!